aroo530/AWS-CI-CD/README.md

 link to project 3 backend
 <http://udagram-api-env.eba-udqtxhgr.us-east-1.elasticbeanstalk.com/>

-data folder has all the screenshots and PDFs
+the documentation folder has all the screenshots and PDFs

     A screenshot of the last build
     Screenshots of the AWS console indicate that the following services are properly set up, i.e. healthy and accessible:
     AWS RDS for the database
     AWS ElasticBeanstalk (or alternatives like lambda) for the API AWS s3 for web hosting

-documentation folder has all the details about the process

     Infrastructure description
     App dependencies
     Pipeline process